-z.
-Citizen Participation Outreach

-Mode of Outreach Newspaper Ad

-Minorities

-Target of Outreach Non-English Speaking - Specify Other Language: Spanish

-Non-Targeted/Broad Community

-The City published a notice in The Oklahoman and the Spanish

-Summary of publication, El Nacional.
-Notices were published for the public

-1 Response/Attendance meeting on May 11, 2023 in both publications for the May 25, 2023

-public meeting.

-Summary of Comments

-Received

-Summary of Comments

-Not Accepted and Reasons

-URL (If Applicable)

-Mode of Outreach Public Meeting

-Minorities

-Target of Outreach Non-English Speaking - Specify Other Language: Spanish

-Non-Targeted/Broad Community

-Persons with Disabilities

-The City invited the public to share what their priority needs are.
-Ten

-Summary of public service agencies presented and shared their public service

-2 Response/Attendance applications and shared their biggest needs from the Moore

-community.
-This public meeting was held on May 25, 2023.

-Summary of Commonts The City's CDBG Advisory Committee received presentations from

-Summary of Comments Received public service applicants who submitted applications for various

-Received programs.

-Summary of Comments

-Not Accepted and Reasons

-URL (If Applicable)

-Mode of Outreach Newspaper Ad

-Minorities

-Target of Outreach Non-English Speaking - Specify Other Language: Spanish

-Non-Targeted/Broad Community

-Persons with Disabilities

-The City published a notice in The Oklahoman and the Spanish

-3 Summary of publication, El Nacional.
-Notices were published on June 15, 2023 in

-• Response/Attendance both publications for the public meeting on June 29, 2023 and the

-public hearing on July 17, 2023.

-Summary of Comments

-Received

-Summary of Comments

-Not Accepted and Reasons

-URL (If Applicable)

-Mode of Outreach Public Meeting

-4 Minorities

-4 Target of Outreach Non-English Speaking - Specify Other Language: Spanish

-Non-Targeted/Broad Community

-Demons with Dischilities

-Persons with Disabilities

-Summary of Response/Attendance The City invited the public to comment on a draft of the 2023 Action

-Plan and identified infrastructure projects.
-This public meeting was

-held on June 29, 2023.

-Summary of Comments

-Received

-Summary of Comments

-Not Accepted and Reasons

-URL (If Applicable)

-Mode of Outreach Public Hearing

-Minorities

-Target of Outroach Non-English Speaking - Specify Other Language: Spanish

-Target of Outreach Non-Targeted/Broad Community

-Persons with Disabilities

-- Summary of The final public hearing for the 2023 Action Plan was held at the

-5 Response/Attendance regularly scheduled City Council meeting on July 17, 2023.

-Summary of Comments

-Received

-Summary of Comments

-Not Accepted and Reasons

-URL (If Applicable)

-Mode of Outreach Internet Outreach

-Target of Outreach Non-Targeted/Broad Community

-Summary of The City posed a community needs survey on its website and social

-Response/Attendance media in May of 2022.
-318 responses were received.

-For Moore's low income population the following needs were

-identified as highest priorities: improvements to non-profit facilities

-6 Summary of Comments providing community services, access to mental health facilities,

-Received street improvements, crime awareness/prevention, mental health

-services, and Code Enforcement activities in low income

-neighborhoods.

-Summary of Comments

-Not Accepted and Reasons

-URL (If Applicable)

-· · · · /

-Table 4 - Citizen Participation Outreach
+Newspaper Ad

+Target of Outreach: Minorities, Non-English Speaking: Spanish, Persons with Disabilities, Non-Targeted/Broad Community

+1 Summary of The City published a notice in The Oklahoman on May 7, 2024 and the Spanish publication, El Nacional

+Response/Attendance: on May 10, 2024 for the public meeting held on May 21, 2024.

+- Summary of Comments Received:

+Summary of Comments Not

+Accepted and Reasons:

+URL (If Applicable):

+Public Meeting

+Target of Outreach: Minorities, Non-English Speaking: Spanish, Persons with Disabilities, Non-Targeted/Broad Community

+Summary of The City invited the public to share what their priority needs are.
+Eleven public service agencies

+Response/Attendance: presented and shared their public service applications and shared their biggest needs from the Moore

+2 nesponse/Attendance. community.
+This was held on May 21, 2024.

+Summary of Comments Received: The City's CDBG Advisory Committee received presentations from public service applicants who

+submitted applications for various programs.

+Summary of Comments Not

+Accepted and Reasons:

+URL (If Applicable):

+Newspaper Ad

+Target of Outreach: Minorities, Non-English Speaking: Spanish, Persons with Disabilities, Non-Targeted/Broad Community

+Summary of The City published a notice in The Oklahoman on June 13, 2024 and the Spanish publication, El

+Response/Attendance: Nacional on June 14, 2024 for the public meeting held on June 27, 2024 and the public hearing held

+3 on July 15, 2024.

+Summary of Comments Received:

+Summary of Comments Not

+Accepted and Reasons:

+URL (If Applicable):

+Public Meeting

+Target of Outreach: Minorities, Non-English Speaking: Spanish, Persons with Disabilities, Non-Targeted/Broad Community

+4 Summary of The City invited the public to comment on a draft of the 2024 Action Plan and identified infrastructure

+Response/Attendance: projects.
+This public meeting was held on June 27, 2024.

+Summary of Comments Received:

+Summary of Comments Not

+Accepted and Reasons:

+URL (If Applicable):

+Public Hearing

+Target of Outreach: Minorities, Non-English Speaking: Spanish, Persons with Disabilities, Non-Targeted/Broad Community

+Summary of The final public hearing for the 2024 Action Plan was held at the regularly scheduled City Council

+5 Response/Attendance: meeting on July 15, 2024.

+3 Summary of Comments Received:

+Summary of Comments Not

+Accepted and Reasons:

+URL (If Applicable):

+Internet Outreach

+Target of Outreach: Non-Targeted/Broad Community

+Summary of The City posed a community needs survey on its website and social media in May of 2022.
+318

+Response/Attendance: responses were received.

+For the Moore low-income population the following needs were identified as highest priorities:

+6 Summary of Comments Received: Improvements to non-profit facilities providing community services, access to mental health facilities,

+Summary of Comments Received. street improvements, crime awareness/prevention, mental health services, and Code Enforcement

+activities in low-income neighborhoods.

+Summary of Comments Not

+Accepted and Reasons:

+URL (If Applicable):

+Table 4: Citizen Participation Outreach